Welcome!

 Hopefully I can get you the basic information you need to get the job done.

-My menu to the left should be the fastest method of locating what your situation calls for but if not, I also have a list of the most popular sought after wiring diagrams on the right.
+My menu to the left should be the fastest method of locating what your situation calls for but if not, I also have a list of the most popular sought after wiring diagrams on my "Wiring Diagrams" page.
 If all else fails, try my Site Map page to locate your subject of interest.
 You can also scroll down the page and find most of the major topics discussed on my site.
 I appreciate your visit, I hope you can get answers you are looking for with the information I am providing on getting something connected or wired.

 How to wire it.com Step-by-Step Guide for Safe Electrical Wiring.